 What Is KVT?

-KVT the Finnish Branch of Service Civil International is a peace organization that promotes equality, human rights, environmental protection and sustainable development.
+KVT the Finnish Branch of Service Civil International is a peace organisation that promotes equality, human rights, environmental protection and sustainable development.
 KVT was established in Finland in 1947, so we already have 70 years of experience in promoting peace and organizing responsible grass-roots volunteering projects!
 The first volunteers came to Finland to help rebuilding Finnish Lapland after World War II.

 KVT is the Finnish branch of Service Civil International (SCI), which was established in 1920.
 SCI is a volunteer organization dedicated to promoting a culture of peace by organizing international voluntary projects for people of all ages and backgrounds.
 There are SCI branches, groups and partner organizations in over 50 countries around the world.

 What do We Do?

 KVT’s most important activity is organizing international short term voluntary projects (workcamps) in Finland and sending volunteers to projects abroad – both short and long-term.
 In addition to workcamps, KVT coordinates long term voluntary projects of 1 to 12 months (including EVS).
 KVT also organizes and participates in seminars and trainings and offers volunteering opportunities for asylum seekers and immigrants living in Finland.

 KVT is run by volunteers working in various working groups and local groups.
 KVT works actively throughout the year.
 There are various ways to participate in KVT’s activities.
 Please contact the office for further information.